LESC-Unicamp/Monte-Carlo-Mixtures-of-Ellipsoids-Spherocylinders-Cylinders/README.md

 </p>

 <p align="justify">
-  The aforementioned folders are created by executing a shell command via an intrinsic function called <code>SYSTEM</code> which works in Linux operating systems.
+  The aforementioned folders are created by executing a shell command via an intrinsic function called <code>SYSTEM</code> which works in Linux operating systems and Linux subsystems.
 Please note that which shell is used to invoke the command line is system-dependent and environment-dependent.
 Check this <a href="https://gcc.gnu.org/onlinedocs/gfortran/SYSTEM.html">link</a> for more information.
 </p>

 <p align="justify">